kehantan/labbook/docs/assays/antiviral.rst

 Antiviral assay
 ===============

+Objective: To test antiviral properties of a compound.

 Antiviral assay is a modified plaque assay.
 The reference can be found in articles published by :cite:t:`lani2016antiviral,florez2022vitro`.

-We should do a regular plaque assay to quantify the virus titer of the virus stock before we do antiviral assay.
-This is because we need to fix the multiplicity of infection (MOI) to a number, i.e.: MOI of 1, means each cell will have 1 virus particle infected, MOI of 2 will have 2 virus particle infecting 1 cell, etc.
+We should do a regular plaque assay to quantify the virus titer of the virus stock before we do antiviral assay, because we need to fix the multiplicity of infection (MOI) to a number.
+For example,

+* MOI = 1, 1 virus particle for each cell
+* MOI = 2, 2 virus particle for each cell
+* MOI = 0.5, 1 virus particle for every 2 cells, etc.

 Before starting antiviral assay, we should have several information ready.

 #.
 Virus titer of the virus stock, in pfu/ml

     This information can be obtain from a regular plaque assay.
-That is why we need to do a regular plaque assay before doing antiviral assay.
+This is why we need to do a regular plaque assay before doing antiviral assay.

 #.
 MOI you wanted to use